chipperdrew/talkEdu/README.rst

 TODO:
 =============
-#) Refactor logic for user_type votes in posts (check user_change view, votes views)
-#) Have 'redraw' bool on posts.
-If true or DNE, redraw chart and save -- A LOT OF PICS?
 #) Add Learn More page
-#) Do something to prevent comment spam
+#) Do something to prevent comment spam - Akismet
 #) Change the name outsider to ????
-#) Change views so only one chart is redrawn upon voting & no page reload
 #) TEDDY - Add logo/picture at top of tab
 #) TEDDY - Add some sort of graphic on home page??
 Introduce to site?
 #) TIME PERMITTING - Upgrade Bootstrap?